broadinstitute/dig-diabetes-portal/README.md

 We have a process to move from code push to production deploy.
 It looks like this:
 <ul>
 <li><strong> 1)every time a developer pushes code:</strong></li>
-<li>1.1) the CI system pulls my code from git
+<li>1.1) the CI system pulls the latest code from Git on the master branch
 <li>1.2) the system runs all the unit and integration tests.
 IF they pass then
-<li>1.3) CI deploys, and gives that version a CI git tag.
+<li>1.3) CI deploys, and gives that version a CI Git tag.
 Then…
 <li><strong>2) every morning at 2 AM</strong>
-<li>2.1) the tag describing last successfully deployed CI version is pulled from git
+<li>2.1) the tag describing last successfully deployed CI version is pulled from Git
 <li>2.2) the system runs all the unit and integration tests.
 IF they pass then
-<li>2.3) dev deploys, and gives that version a DEV git tag.
+<li>2.3) DEV deploys, and gives that version a DEV Git tag.
-<li>2.4) developers look at the deployed dev system, and decide whether they like it.
-If they do then…
+<li>2.4) developers(and potentially testers) look at the deployed DEV system, and decide whether they like it.
+If they do then eventually…
 <li><strong>3) a developer goes to the Jenkins project named 'MANUAL-deployedToQA'</strong>
-<li>3.1) the developer goes in with the name of a DEV tag in mind.
+<li>3.1) the developer goes in with the name of a DEV tag in hand.
 The developer chooses that tag from the drop-down list, then presses the 'Build' button
 <li>3.2) the system runs all the unit and integration tests.
 IF they pass then
 <li>3.3) the system BRANCHES the code, and deploys that branch to QA
-<li>3.4) developers look at the system themselves, but also request the attention of nondevelopers (presumably Mary) to see if this system is acceptable.
+<li>3.4) developers look at the system themselves, but also request the attention of testers/internal-users to see if this system is acceptable.
 If it is then...
-<li><strong>4) a developer goes to the Jenkins project named 'MANUAL-deployedToQA', presumably during nonpeak hours</strong>
+<li><strong>4) a developer goes to the Jenkins project named 'MANUAL-deployedToProd' (hopefully during nonpeak hours)</strong>
-<li>4.1) the developer goes in with the name of a DEV tag in mind.
-The developer chooses that tag from the drop-down list, then presses the 'Build' button
+<li>4.1) the developer goes in with the name of a QA branch in hand.
+The developer chooses that branch name from the drop-down list, then presses the 'Build' button
 <li>4.2) the system runs all the unit and integration tests.
 IF they pass then
 <li>4.3) the system BRANCHES the code again, and deploys that branch to PROD
+<li><strong>5) and, as necessary...</strong>
+<li>5.1) someone finds a critical bug that can't wait for the next iteration.
+A developer checks out the branch currently running on prod and fixes the problem.
+<li>5.2) the developer checks in the fix.
+Since it isn't on the master branch it doesn't enter the CI system, so test carefully!
+<li>5.3) tag your version by hand.
+<li>5.4) Then follow steps (4) above to deploy the revised code
+<li>5.5) Don't forget to merge your version back into the master branch before the next iteration begins!

 </ul>
 done.
 Code has been deployed to PROD.